PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_wildcards_shortcuts.md

 3. Use the <button>up</button> arrow key to check the command you typed before the `ls'` (Question #1).
 What was it?

 4. This is a multi-part question:
 a.
 Change directories into `genomics_data`.
 You can do this using a full or relative path.
 b.
 Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.
 c.
 Search for the string `chr11`; you'll see all instances in the file highlighted.
 d.
 Staying in the `less` buffer, use the shortcut to get to the end of the file.
-> Report the three highlighted lines at the end of the file where you see `chr11` highlighted.
+> **Report** the three highlighted lines at the end of the file where you see `chr11` highlighted.

-e.
 Exit the `less` buffer and come back to the command prompt.

 5. Print to screen the last 5 lines of the file `Encode-hesc-Nanog.bed`.
 Submit a screenshot of the output of Terminal.